Kikono1014/CustomBluetoothController/README.md

 # Bluetooth mapper
-This program allows a configurations of custom action for specified sequence of inputs from your bluetooth headphones.
+This program allows a configuration of custom actions for specified input sequences from your bluetooth headphones.
 This program was made for SkullCandy Crusher ANC 2, so if your headphones have different way of handling input you would need to rewrite InputParser.cs.

 You can use HciListener.c for testing.

-# Setting up daemon
+# Setting up a daemon
-To set up this as a daemon you need to create ~/.config/systemd/user/bt-mapper.service and configure it.
+To set up this as a daemon with systemd you need to create ~/.config/systemd/user/bt-mapper.service and configure it.
 As an example:
 ```txt
 [Unit]